The Chopper: Plot

+In the cold open, the squad competes over who can get Gina to look away from her phone.
+Terry ends up winning by changing his relationship status online, but upsets his wife in the process.

 Jake (Andy Samberg) and Boyle (Joe Lo Truglio) are investigating a years-old bank robbery where the money was never recovered and two of the four robbers have been murdered since they were all released from prison.
-Lacking resources, they ask Captain Wuntch (Kyra Sedgwick) for help.
+Lacking resources, they ask Deputy Chief Wuntch (Kyra Sedgwick) for help.
 To their surprise, she accepts to support the operation, even providing them with a helicopter.

 While Jake and Boyle are ecstatic, Holt (Andre Braugher) is suspicious of Wuntch's intentions.
 In order to find out, he decides to join the operation in the field.
 After interrogating the third ex-convict and putting him in custody, they fly to a farm to find the last remaining ex-con who is now suspected of having murdered the others to keep all the money for himself.
 However, they find him dead and the ex-con in custody has escaped, upsetting Holt.
-After being given advice, Holt conducts another investigation and they find the suspect in a basement with all the money.
+After being given advice by Jake, Holt conducts another investigation and they find the suspect in a basement with all the money.
 While Jake and Boyle are lauded as heroes, Wuntch tells Holt that she wanted him to have the success so that he could get a promotion to a desk job and leave the precinct, shocking him.

 Meanwhile, Terry (Terry Crews) tells the precinct that a school is planning a field trip to the precinct and asks for help in conducting it accordingly.
-While the trip starts well, Amy (Melissa Fumero) decides to show the kids photos of many corpses and crime scenes, ending up traumatizing them and causing the instructor to leave in disgust.
+While the trip starts well, Amy (Melissa Fumero) and Rosa (Stephanie Beatriz) decide to show the kids photos of many corpses and crime scenes, ending up traumatizing them and causing the instructor to leave in disgust.
 However, Amy manages to prove to the instructor that the kids managed to learn more about the forensic science, impressing her.